 The Towson University Center for STEM Excellence hosts a virtual coffee house on the

-third Tuesday of each month from 4:00–4:45!
-Grab a cup of coffee and log-in to Zoom
+third Tuesday of each month from 4:00–4:45 PM.
+Grab a cup of coffee and join us on

-for 45 minutes of informal discussion with colleagues.
-The team from the Center for
+Zoom for 45 minutes of informal discussion with colleagues.
+The Center for STEM Excellence

-STEM Excellence will lead these informal discussions, providing opportunities for
+team will lead these informal discussions, providing opportunities for you to discuss

 TU Mentoring & Classroom Connections Program (TU MC2)

 The TU Mentoring and Classroom Connections (TU MC2) program is a virtual 'near-peer' STEM mentoring program designed to foster connections

 between Towson University STEM students and secondary students in classrooms across

 Maryland.
 The program's goals include increasing student interest in, and access to,

 STEM fields of study and will focus on students traditionally underrepresented in